watson-developer-cloud/node-red-node-watson/README.md

 - Natural Language Understanding Node now allows language and model overrides on msg.nlu_options.language, msg.nlu_options.entity_model and msg.nlu_options.relations_model.
 - Trade-off Analytics Node moved to the deprecated list.
+- Migrated Visual Recognition and Visual Recognition Util nodes to use promises, and ensure that all error responses are reported.

 ### New in version 0.5.4
 - Fix for Service / Name conflicts in Document Conversion Node